jump-dev/Ipopt.jl/README.md

 Obtain a license and download `HSL_jll.jl` from [ https://licences.stfc.ac.uk/products/Software/HSL/LibHSL](https://licences.stfc.ac.uk/products/Software/HSL/LibHSL).

-There are two versions available: LBT and OpenBLAS.
-LBT is the recommended option for Julia ≥ v1.9.

 Install this download into your current environment using:
 ```julia
 import Pkg